srcnebo/personal-prompt-library/README.md

 4. **Copy a prompt**:
    - Click on any prompt to copy it to your clipboard
    - A "Copied!" confirmation will appear

+5. **Delete a prompt**:
+   - In the bottom right corner of the prompt, click the trash icon
+   - A confirmation dialog will appear asking "Delete?"
+   - Click "Yes" to permanently remove the prompt or "No" to cancel
+   - A confirmation message will appear when deletion is complete

 ## 🛠️ Development Setup